-CPTN203 Introduction to UNIX 3 Credits
+CPTN203 Introduction to UNIX

 The student will be able to perform ordinary tasks in the UNIX operating system.
-This would include user file and directory management, use of shell /template, use of an editor, executing commands and managing processes.
+This would include user file and directory management, use of shell/template, use of an editor, executing commands and managing processes.
 The student will also learn to customize the work environment, use UNIX utilities and learn simple scripting.
-Prerequisite: BCPN101 or CPTN101 or Permission of Instructor
+(Although there is no prerequisite for this course, students who are new to working with computers should consider taking CPTN101 either before or along with this course.)